-This section begins from Year 7 and in itself is extensive in the range of subjects and skills that it involves.
-The course is designed to prepare students to take the path in becoming knowledgeable Ulama (Islamic scholars) who have a thorough understanding and practice of all the basic and extensive teachings of Islam.
+Illuminating pupils with a range of subjects and skills, this pathway is extensive.
+The course is designed to prepare students in the path to becoming knowledgeable Ulema (Islamic scholars) with thorough understanding and practice of the teachings of Islam.

 Alimi subjects include:

 Students will endeavour to memorise some selected chapters of the Holy Qur’ān allowing to lengthen their recitation in prayers while seeking the pleasure of Allāh ﷻ.

 Aqeedah is taught with the intention of knowing about the six articles of faith: Belief in Allāh ﷻ, His angels, His books, His messengers, the Last Day and Destiny.
 There are also additional topics related to Allāh’s attributes and unseen matters.
 The pre-requisite to ensuring all forms of Ibadah are valid comes in the form of having the correct understanding of Aqeedah.

 Various books are prescribed to enable students to read, write, speak and understand classical and modern Arabic.

 Islamic jurisprudence is taught with the intention of understanding and complying with the Shariah laws in our personal, social and everyday lives in the light of Qur’ān, Sunnah, consensus and analogy.
 Topics such as Ibadat are taught so that students place an importance on purification, Salah, Sawm etc.

 The lives of the Sahaba, may Allāh ﷻ be pleased with them, are studied.
 Their stories teach students about different aspects of faithfulness, reverence and devotion to Allāh ﷻ and his Prophet ﷺ.